-Professional development improves skills for care providers and prepares prospective providers for careers in early care and education.
-Through professional development programs early care and education professionals acquire the knowledge, skills and experience necessary to provide quality child care in Kentucky.
+Professional development improves skills for child care providers and prepares future providers for careers in early care and education.
+Through professional development programs, early care and education professionals acquire the knowledge, skills and experience necessary to provide quality child care in Kentucky.

 Professional Development Programs